Muna (band): 2020–present: Record label change and Muna

-In 2020, shortly after the onset of the COVID-19 pandemic, Muna were dropped by RCA for "not making enough money".
-It was then announced in May 2021, that Muna had signed with Phoebe Bridgers' record label Saddest Factory, which operates in partnership with Secretly Group's Dead Oceans.
+In 2020, shortly after the onset of the COVID-19 pandemic, Muna was dropped by RCA for "not making enough money".
+It was then announced in May 2021 that Muna had signed with Saddest Factory Records, the record label founded by Phoebe Bridgers, which operates in partnership with Secretly Group's Dead Oceans.
 In September 2021, Muna released their single "Silk Chiffon" featuring Bridgers, their first since signing to the label.
-Rolling Stone called it a "buoyant track with an uncharacteristically bright declaration of queer love."
-The song was chosen by a number of publications for their year-end lists of 2021, including Rolling Stone, Consequence of Sound, and Line of Best Fit, who ranked it at number one.
-Muna later joined Kacey Musgraves's 15-city winter tour between January and February 2022.
+Rolling Stone called it a "buoyant track with an uncharacteristically bright declaration of queer love".
+The "Silk Chiffon" music video featuring Phoebe Bridgers is a tribute to the themes and visuals of the 2000s film But I'm a Cheerleader.
+Band member Naomi McPherson said it is "a song for kids to have their first gay kiss to".
+The song was chosen by a number of publications for their year-end lists of 2021, including Rolling Stone, Consequence of Sound, and The Line of Best Fit, who ranked it at number one.
+Muna later joined Kacey Musgraves on her 15-city winter tour between January and February 2022.

-In March 2022, the band released the single "Anything But Me" and announced that their third studio album, self-titled Muna would be released on June 24, 2022, through Saddest Factory and Dead Oceans.
-The following month, they performed the single on Ellen DeGeneres' final season of her daytime talk show.
-The album's third single "Kind of Girl" was released in April 2022, alongside a Western-inspired video with the trio playing "with the gendered nature of the song".
-The band performed the song on The Tonight Show with Jimmy Fallon the following month.
-Following their self-titled third album's release, Muna was acclaimed by music critics who have scored it as the band's highest-rated album according to media aggregate site Metacritic.
-It became the band's first charting album on multiple charts including the UK Albums Chart, US Billboard 200 and in Australia and Scotland.
-The same day of release, Muna released the fourth single from the album "What I Want" with its music video.
-The trio also released their cover of Britney Spears' "Sometimes" (1999) for the Hulu LGBTQ American romantic comedy film Fire Island in June 2022.
+In March 2022, the band released the single "Anything But Me", and announced that their third studio album, Muna, would be released on June 24, 2022, through Saddest Factory and Dead Oceans.
+The following month, they performed the single on the final season of The Ellen DeGeneres Show.
+The album's third single, "Kind of Girl", was released in April 2022, alongside a Western-inspired music video where the trio plays "with the gendered nature of the song".
+The band performed the song on The Tonight Show Starring Jimmy Fallon the following month.
+Their self-titled album Muna is acclaimed by music critics, who have scored it as the band's highest-rated album, according to media aggregate site Metacritic.
+It became the band's first charting album on multiple lists, including the UK Albums Chart, US Billboard 200, and others in Australia and Scotland.
+The album's fourth single, "What I Want", was released on the same day as Muna, with an accompanying music video.
+The trio also released their cover of "Sometimes" (1999) by Britney Spears for the Hulu LGBTQ American romantic comedy film Fire Island in June 2022.

-Muna will be an opening act on multiple shows of the US leg of Taylor Swift's upcoming The Eras Tour, and the Australian leg of Lorde's Solar Power Tour.
-In March 2023, prior to the beginning of the Solar Power Tour, Muna performed to a sold-out crowd of 15,000 people at the closing ceremony of WorldPride Sydney, alongside Ava Max and Kim Petras.